-TESTING 28
+TESTING 29

-RESULTS AND DISCUSSION 3469
+RESULTS AND DISCUSSION

+RESULTS 36

+DISCUSSION ON GOAL OF PROJECT 39

 CONCLUSION AND FUTURE SCOPE

-CONCLUSION 138
+CONCLUSION 41

-FUTURE SCOPE 239
+FUTURE SCOPE 42

-REFERENCES 430
+REFERENCES 43

 Abstract

 Blockchain technology has been seeing widespread interest as a means to ensure the integrity, confidentiality, and availability of data in a trustless environment.
 They are designed to protect data from both internal and external cyber-attacks by utilizing the aggregated power of the network to resist malicious efforts.
 In this article, we will create our decentralized messaging application utilizing the Ethereal Whisper protocol.
 Our application will be able to send encrypted messages both securely and anonymously.
 We will utilize the ethereal platform to deploy our blockchain network.
 This application would be resistant to most suppression tactics due to its distributed nature and Adaptability of its communication protocol.